Generic Name: vemurafenib (VEM ue RAF e nib)

 Vemurafenib is used to treat metastatic melanoma (skin cancer).

-Vemurafenib is used only if your tumor has a specific genetic marker that your doctor will test for.
+Vemurafenib is used only if your tumor has a specific genetic marker, for which your doctor will test.

 Vemurafenib may also be used for purposes not listed in this medication guide.